mhaid/rc-car_autonomous/README.md

 Now comes the fun part: Finally test out your autonomous rc-car.

 Before you start your scripts I will have to provide a short disclaimer:
 I am <b>not</b> responsible for any damage or injuries caused by using the scripts and tools provided in this project.
-This is just a guidline on how you could setup your autonomous rc-car and therefore I do <b>not</b> guarantee that this project will work or will show the expected results.
+This is just a guideline on how you could setup your autonomous rc-car and therefore I do <b>not</b> guarantee that this project will work or will show the expected results.
 The use of the provided scripts and tools is at your own risk!